About our metals

 14K white gold

-58.5% fine gold, the rest is palladium, copper, silver and zinc.
+58.5% fine gold, 14% palladium, the remainder is copper, silver and zinc.

 Rose gold